 Prior to that, the powerhouses only met four times before, with Bear Bryant and the University of Alabama winning in 1965 and 1974, and the 1967 matchup ending in a tie.
 FSU’s only win came in 2007 when Bobby Bowden’s squad knocked off head coach Nick Saban, but that victory was vacated as part of Florida State’s academic fraud scandal involving 61 student-athletes.

 “We are very pleased that we could work this out and we know that it will be a great event on both campuses,” FSU Director of Athletics David Coburn said in a statement.
 “We appreciate Alabama being our partner in this, and both the ACC and SEC offices who had to do a lot of work behind the scenes to make this a reality.”

 Things change in a hurry when it comes to college football.
-Florida State University and coach Willie Taggart might be down-and-out in 2019, but in a few years, they could very well climb back to the top when the University of Alabama comes to Doak Campbell Stadium for the first time in 2025.
+Florida State University and new coach Mike Norvell might be on the mend heading into 2020, but in a few years, they could very well climb back to the top when the University of Alabama comes to Doak Campbell Stadium for the first time in 2025.

 This article was originally published October 31, 2019.